Period Care Pads: Consumer Demands Impact Product Designs

 Additionally, the variety of undergarment styles and fabric types available also should be taken into consideration when deciding on:

-If all this wasn’t enough to think about, the introduction of reusable menstrual cups, disposable period panties, and even traditional tampons are competing for attention.
+If all this wasn’t enough to think about, the introduction of reusable menstrual cups, period panties, and even traditional tampons are competing for attention.
 Clearly communicating the benefits and quality of your feminine hygiene pad is critical.
 As a femcare consumer has positive experiences with your products and understands your absorbent articles are designed with her needs in mind, she may become a loyal user for years to come.
 She may also recommend your sanitary pads to her own daughters, granddaughters, and other women in her life.

 As you evaluate the designs, materials, and performance of your products, ask your manufacturing partners to share information, insights, and performance testing results for their products to ensure they meet your application needs.
 All of Bostik’s disposable hygiene adhesives undergo a series of tests to measure performance and quality.
 Our adhesive experts are also specially trained to provide manufacturers like you with recommendations for optimising performance and improving profitability through specialty services such as product audits.